 With paid plans, torrenting is completely supported and allowed without restrictions.

-Is ProtonVPN good for Netflix?
+Is ProtonVPN good for Netflix and streaming?

 ProtonVPN is OK for Netflix.
 It supports a few different regions, but doesn’t support as many Netflix libraries as other top-name VPNs, such as NordVPN and ExpressVPN.